 Members of the Liberal Arts Division value student engagement and innovative teaching and learning.
 We model and cultivate collegial habits that inspire independent, critical thinking, and we choose practices that address the needs of a diverse community unified by its common interest in helping one another reach clear academic, personal, and career goals.
-Our Division welcomes all, inclusive of economic background, ability, ethnicity, race, religion, gender, gender identity, sexual orientation, or nationality.
+Our Division welcomes and supports people from all economic backgrounds, abilities, ethnicities, races, ages, religions, genders, gender identities, sexual orientations, and nationalities.

 Kevin O'Connor, Ph.D.